waimea-jrainbow/level-2-programming-assessment/docs/test-plan.md

 ### Test Data To Use

+#### valid:
-valid = Y, N, y, n (in order to check whether the intended outcomes are reached and that it can accept both upper and lower case)
+    Y, N, y, n (in order to check whether the intended outcomes are reached and that it can accept both upper and lower case)

+#### Invalid:
-Invalid = 1 (to make sure it refuses int inputs), lorem (to make sure it refuses string inputs), g (to make sure it refuses chars other than y and n), a blank input to check that it refuses them
+    1 (to make sure it refuses int inputs), lorem (to make sure it refuses string inputs), g (to make sure it refuses chars other than y and n), a blank input to check that it refuses them

 ### Expected Test Result